manisaiprasad/Generate-Faces/README.md

 # Generate-Faces
-Generative adversarial networks(GANs) to generate new images of faces.
+In this project we implement a Deep Convolutional GAN.

+This DCGAN is made of a pair of multi-layer neural networks that compete against each other until one learns to generate realistic images of faces.

-Genrated Faces
+## These are the examples of Genrated Faces
 ![Genrated Faces](https://github.com/manisaiprasad/Generate-Faces/blob/master/assets/out.png)